At P3, we reject the outdated

 conventional medical model and hold ourselves to a higher standard by staying on the front line of

-Each P3 clinician has a limited patient panel and this allows for expanded time with every individual on our team.
-The current model of medicine is disease focused and rife with clinician burn out and patient despair.
+Each P3 clinician has a limited patient panel, which allows for expanded time for every individual.
+The current medical model is disease-focused and rife with clinician burnout and patient despair.

 We disrupt that model by shifting the focus to the individual and their unique biology and needs.
 The human spirit and happiness are dependent on vitality and health.
 And every one of us is responsible for this pursuit.

 Guided by the data of your lab results and an engaged partnership with you, we will develop your comprehensive and personalized treatment plan.
 Access to P3's health and nutrition coaching, wellness treatments (IV and hormone replacement therapy), regenerative therapies, aesthetic services, and sports and sexual performance services are also available to support your goals.

 Health is earned and not an entitlement

 Health is obtained with intention

 Clinicians are teammates and educators, not only diagnosticians